c-loving-code-monkey/iCade.js/README.md

 ## TO-DO LIST:

-* Set up drawing functions for the score, ball count, ball, walls, bricks and bat
+* Set up functions for drawing 2-3 different color bricks
-* Set up the bat so it moves how the player wants
+* Add a speed variable - this is the kind of game that gets faster as it goes on.
+Just apply it to player movement for now.
 * Set up collision detection and get the ball bouncing off stuff
 * Set up the scoring - let the ball destroy the bricks etc.
 * Set up the Game Over scenario (all 3 balls hit the bottom)